How To Shop Online Safely Check the web address

-Taking just a few steps can make a big difference in keeping your home safe from burglary this summer.
+Taking just a few steps can make a big difference in keeping your home safe from burglary.

 Here are a few tips: